 The two main types of surface mount capacitors are:

-• Non-polarized surface mount capacitors, such as ceramic chip capacitors, which are shown in the image below labeled Surface Mount Non-Polarized Capacitors.
+- Non-polarized surface mount, such as ceramic chip capacitors, which are shown in the image below labeled Surface Mount Non-Polarized.
 These are commonly used for decoupling and filtering in digital circuits.
 A common example is the 104 capacitor, which represents 100nF.

-• Polarized surface mount capacitors, like surface mount electrolytic capacitors, are shown in the image labeled Surface Mount Polarized Capacitors.
+- Polarized surface mount capacitors, like surface mount electrolytic types, are shown in the image labeled Surface Mount Polarized below.
 These are used in applications where higher capacitance is required, such as power supply filtering.
 Polarity must be observed when placing these components, as incorrect orientation can cause failure.

 When working with SMD capacitors, always check markings and datasheets, as many small packages lack clear value codes.